 Damn fine turkey aka Nereto Turkey (Tacchino alla Neretese); is not something I ever thought I’d be either eating or writing about.
-I had been put off for turkey as a teenager in the UK after too many servings of dry old bird, and after watching a documentary on battery reared turkeys with men sucking straws and artificial insemination, quite horrible.
+I had been put off for turkey as a teenager in the UK after too many servings of dry old bird, and after watching a documentary on battery-reared turkeys.
 But whilst up in Nereto, in Teramo, for its S. Martino festa celebrations that span the 10 & 11 November, I got to try this succulent local turkey dish, that uses naturally reared birds and which comes of age when traditionally Italy uncorks its new wine (Vino Novello).

 Succulence is an adjective that I really couldn’t imagine previously applying to turkey, but this local Abruzzo style of roasted turkey turns all that on its head… it’s so moist, so tender, so flavoursome it’s the best roast turkey I’ve tried in 25 years; the smell was the thing that convinced me to try it after such a long abstinence!